gwpachlatko/anything-goes/_posts/2018-03-30-easy-guide-linux-installation.md

 It happened to be one of Debian’s derivates.
 Installing it was a easy as pie and it gave me no headaches during daily work; I simply had no need to look any further.
 Perhaps, I was biased.
 I had to find out.

 So I tested nine randomly picked operating systems and eight desktop environments.
-Here’s a list in no particular order (terms in parentheses indicate the desktop environments tested with the repective <abbr>OS</abbr>):
+Here’s a list in no particular order (terms in parentheses indicate the desktop environments tested with the respective <abbr>OS</abbr>):

 <ul>
 <li><a rel="external" title="home page of Debian" href="https://www.debian.org/">Debian 9</a> (Gnome 3, <abbr>Xfce</abbr>)</li>